 A compensation expense charge is booked monthly during each year for the shares committed to be allocated to participants that year, determined with reference to the fair market value of our stock at the time the commitment to allocate the shares is accrued and recognized.
 For the six months ended June 30, 2018, we recognized compensation expense of \$186,083 related to 11,654 shares of our common stock that are committed to be released to participants' accounts at December 31, 2018.
 Of the 11,654 shares committed to be released, 1,932 shares were committed on June 30, 2018 and had no impact on the weighted average common shares outstanding for the three and six months ended June 30, 2018.
-For the six months ended June 30, 2017, we recognized compensation expense of \$141,328 related to 8,680 shares of our common stock that were committed to be released to participants' accounts at December 31, 2017.
-Of the 8,680 shares committed to be released at December 31, 2017, 2,389 shares were committed on June 30, 2017 and had no impact on the weighted average common shares outstanding for the three and six months ended June 30, 2017.
+For the six months ended June 30, 2018, recognized to be released to participants' accounts at December 31, 2017, we recognized compensation expense of \$141,328 related to 8,680 shares of our common stock that were committed to be released to participants' accounts at December 31, 2017.
+Of the 8,680 shares committed to be released at December 31, 2017, 2,389 shares were committed on June 30, 2017 and had no impact on the weighted average common shares outstanding for the three and six months ended June 30, 2018.